Juan Luis Ordaz Sabag, DMV, MMP, CMMP

 Complaints

-Severe pain in the left temporal area and left side of the face which became acute with even the slightest opening of the mouth.
+Severe pain in the left temporal area and left side of the face, which became acute with even the slightest opening of the mouth.
 She developed severe regular migraines.
-The patient ate mostly homogenized food.
-Due to the pain intensity the patient became emotionless and avoided long conversations.
+The patient consumes mostly homogenized food.
+Due to the pain intensity, the patient became emotionless, avoided lengthy conversations, and social interactions.

 Visual Evaluation

-Even visual observation indicated that her left side of the face was more swollen (dark line in Fig. 1) and slight lips asymmetry visible since lower jaw is shifted to the left (pay attention to the shift of the left of the vertical blue line which indicates middle of the lower jaw).
+Even visual observation indicated that the left side of her face was more swollen (dark line in Fig. 1), and a slight lip asymmetry was visible since the lower jaw was shifted to the left (pay attention to the shift of the left of the vertical blue line, which indicates the middle of the lower jaw).

 Fig. 1.
 Face asymmetry